 When speaking from the heart, we speak with simplicity and honesty.
-We aim to leave preconceived thoughts; ideas and concepts outside the circle letting the truth of the moment allow what needs to be said.
+We aim to leave preconceived thoughts, ideas and concepts outside the circle; letting the truth of the moment arise.

 Listening from the heart

-When practising listening from the heart we aim to leave judgments outside the circle.
-We listen with our whole body and being, like listening to the wind or the silence at dawn.
+When practicing listening from the heart we aim to leave judgments outside the circle.
+We listen with our whole body and being.
+It's like listening to the wind or the silence of dawn.
 When we listen in this way we start to embrace the person who is speaking.
-When listening deeply we feel the connection of our truth with the truth of others’.
+In listening deeply we feel the connection of our truth with the truth of others.

 Lean with words